[BLOG] What Clerks Means To This Fatman

 I’m just like every other thirty something year old who got through high school smoking weed, listening to music my parents would’ve punished me for and watched Mallrats.
 Or watched Jay and Silent Bob Strike Back for the weed, dick and fart jokes.
 It wasn’t really until my early twenties that I came to truly appreciate the opus that Clerks was and still is.
 Just like every other Jay and Silent Bob fan, I can profess to having seen Clerks a million times.
 I can recite the glowing Silent Bob monologue at the end of each film.

-What I can never thank Kevin Smith enough for was how Clerks taught me how to be comfortable in my own skin.
-In my early twenties I went through a few bouts of anxiety where I felt I could never talk to anyone about.
+I can never thank Kevin Smith enough for Clerks.
+It taught me how to be comfortable in my own skin.
+In my early twenties I went through a few bouts of anxiety with no one to talk to.
 I’ve always been the bury the emotions type and play the asshole card in as humorous a way I can muster.
 The old axiom, hiding in plain sight, comes to mind.
 This is where Clerks came in.
 Clerks made me feel comfortable enough to go out and form relationships and friendships.
 To move past the anxiety and bouts of depression.
 There is nothing more comforting than knowing there are plenty of Randall’s or assholes out there just like me.
 The friendship between Kevin Smith and Brian Johnson (realised on screen as Dante and Randall) gave me to be thankful for than anyone could ever know.
-I was still hiding in plain sight but not hiding nearly as much as I had been before.
-That even an asshole like me could find his place in the world.
+I was still hiding in plain sight.
+Not hiding nearly as much as I had those years before.
+The concept that even an asshole like me could find his place in the world.

 I consider myself a lifelong Kevin Smith fan.
 I catch up on Tell Em Steve-Dave as much as I do Fatman On Batman.
 This is where it comes down to his longevity for me.
 Just plain not being a dick.
 Just being another guy who asks the question, “why not?”